Correa, Alvarez help Astros take 2-0 lead over Sox in ALDS

 Game 3 of the best-of-five series is Sunday night in Chicago.

-The Astros grabbed the lead for good on Yordan Alvarez’s tiebreaking RBI single off Aaron Bummer (0-1) with one out in the seventh.
-Craig Kimbrel then took over and retired Yuli Gurriel before Correa’s drive to right sailed just past a sprinting Leury García.
+The Astros grabbed the lead for good on Alvarez’s tiebreaking RBI single off Aaron Bummer (0-1) with one out in the seventh.
+Craig Kimbrel then took over and retired Yuli Gurriel before Correa’s drive to right sailed past Leury Garcia, who turned all the way around while trying to track down the ball.

 Correa screamed and gestured to the crowd to yell with him as he reached second.
 The star shortstop is eligible for free agency after this season, and it’s going to be quite costly for the AL West champion Astros to keep him.